For many of us, the holidays are an expensive time of year.

 If you do need to visit a physical store, consider bringing cash with you instead of a credit card or debit card.
 This is a useful strategy because it forces you to limit your spending to only as much cash as you have on hand.

 There is also a psychological difference between paying with cash and paying with plastic.
-Research has demonstrated that consumers are willing to spend significantly more when they are paying with credit cards instead of cash.
+Research has demonstrated that consumers are willing to spend significantly more when they are paying with credit cards instead of parting with their own hard-earned cash.

 Making gifts yourself is a great way to not only cut down on holiday spending but also express your creativity and add a personal touch that your loved ones may appreciate more than a store-bought gift or gift card.